 If you receive property for your services and the property is subject to certain restrictions, your basis in the property is its FMV when it becomes substantially vested, unless you make the election discussed later.
-Property becomes substantially vested when you can transfer it or it is not subject to a substantial risk of forfeiture.
+Property becomes substantially vested when your rights in the property or the rights of any person to whom you transfer the property are not subject to a substantial risk of forfeiture.